 Other shoulder braces provide compression.
 These braces are for athletes who are slowly getting back to sport or training while they recover or for athletes with mild injuries.
 The compression qualities of these shoulder braces provide an adequate level of protection and support, offload stress and force from the injured area into surrounding areas of the body and the brace itself, and help regulate blood flow to decrease swelling/inflammation and pain while speeding up the recovery process.

-Research studies have shown that shoulder braces can also help increase an athlete’s awareness of the position of their arm, the amount of force their muscles are applying and how this coordinates with other muscles.
+Research studies into how shoulder braces work have shown that they can also help increase an athlete’s awareness of the position of their arm, the amount of force their muscles are applying and how this coordinates with other muscles.
 This is otherwise known as proprioception.
 Improving proprioception can help stabilize the shoulder, prevent injury and maximize performance.

-Some shoulder braces also offer resistance, which can help strengthen the shoulder during training as the muscle must work harder to complete certain activities due to the resistance.
+Some shoulder braces also work by offering resistance, which can help strengthen the shoulder during training as the muscle must work harder to complete certain activities due to the resistance.
 This can also improve performance, strengthen weak structures in the shoulder and arm and help rehabilitate an existing injury.

-What Type Of Injuries Require A Shoulder Brace?
+What Types Of Injuries Require A Shoulder Brace?